tusharspawar/containerized-java-application/readme.md

 ## Containerized Java Application with Nginx

 * **Java Spring Boot application container** uses `oracle/openjdk:8` docker image to build an image to run Java 1.8 and runs and exposes port 80 by default if no port is supplied in SERVER_PORT environment variable
 * **Nginx container** uses `nginx:alpine` docker image and is configured to run on port 80.
-The application is accessable on port 8080.
+The application is accessible on port 8080.

 ### How to get up and running
 Clone the project to your host.
 Navigate to the directory in which you cloned the project.